Raglan Homestead

-Raglan Homestead is a heritage-listed homestead at Raglan Station Road, Raglan, Gladstone Region, Queensland, Australia.
+Raglan Homestead is a heritage-listed homestead at Raglan Station Road, Raglan, Queensland, Australia.
 It was built from c.
 1857 to 1913.
 It is also known as Raglan Station.
 It was added to the Queensland Heritage Register on 21 October 1992.

 History

 Raglan Station, located just north of Larcom (earlier Larcombe) Vale Creek in the Port Curtis hinterland, was established in 1857 by James Landsborough.
 The present main residence at Raglan Homestead was erected in 1913, but there are other earlier structures within the complex, including a slab hut that may date to the establishment of the station, and a c.
 1886 timber cottage.

-The area was explored by Charles and William Archer in 1853 and in 1856 by William Landsborough (who in 1861-1862 was to lead one of the official relief expeditions in search of the missing explorers Burke and Wills).
-It was incorporated within the Port Curtis Pastoral District, proclaimed in January 1854, which included the County of Raglan, named in honour of Lord Raglan, a British hero of the Crimean War (1853-1856).
+The area was explored by Charles and William Archer in 1853 and in 1856 by William Landsborough (who in 1861–1862 was to lead one of the official relief expeditions in search of the missing explorers Burke and Wills).
+It was incorporated within the Port Curtis Pastoral District, proclaimed in January 1854, which included the County of Raglan, named in honour of Lord Raglan, a British hero of the Crimean War (1853–1856).
 Frontier violence ensued as squatters moved into the district and in 1855 five persons on Mount Larcom Station were killed by Aborigines.